 A: The Chicago Free School has sliding scale tuition based on family income.
 Our goal is to be affordable to all families who share our “free school” educational vision, regardless of their ability to pay.
-The maximum tuition is currently $12,000, and the minimum is $1500 for K-8 and $3500 for PreK.
+In 2018-19, the maximum tuition is $12,000, and the minimum is $1500 for K-8 and $3500 for Pre-K.

 Q: Will you accept any type of voucher for PreK?

 A: We are in the process of becoming certified to accept Illinois Action for Children vouches for low-income families with PreK children.

 Q: Is there a discount for families with multiple children?